 Please join Division of Humanities Dean Sarah Cole in welcoming our newest colleagues from across the division.

 Hosted by the Division of Humanities in the Arts and Sciences and co-sponsored by the Society of Fellows and Heyman Center for the Humanities, the New Humanities Faculty Salons are an opportunity to meet new faculty members as they join the Columbia Humanities community.
-Learn more about our new faculty members and their research in a casual setting, over drinks and snacks.
+Learn more about our new faculty members and their research in a casual setting.
 By bringing together scholars from across the Division, we hope to open conversations across the wider Humanities community.

 Jerónimo Duarte-Riascos, Latin American and Iberian Cultures

-Jerónimo Duarte-Riascos is an assistant professor of Latin American and Iberian cultures.
-His research, teaching, and curatorial projects concentrate on modern and contemporary artistic practices, with special attention to their literary and visual manifestations in Latin America.
+Jerónimo Duarte-Riascos's research, teaching, and curatorial projects concentrate on modern and contemporary artistic practices, with special attention to their literary and visual manifestations in Latin America.
 His current book project, tentatively titled Almost the Same But Not Quite–The Prosthetic Condition in Latin American Artistic Practices, studies works of art that simultaneously feature literary and visual components, and that were produced in the region after 1980.

 Mark Lipovetsky, Slavic Languages